davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 I would start by writing a small library of simple vector/matrix functions that will be used through out Banker's algorithm.
 For instance, I implemented functions to:

-- clone vectors/matrices
+- clone (deep copy) vectors/matrices
 - compare two vectors
 - add, subtract two vectors/matrices
 - print the contents of vectors/matrices

 #### File Handling

 To open a file for reading, look into [fopen()](https://www.cplusplus.com/reference/cstdio/fopen/).
 If the given state file exists, then `fopen()` should return a non NULL value.
 Notice the format of the state file.
 Every "token" is already separated by whitespace (either tab or newline).
-That's super convenient, because it allows you to use `fscanf()` to reach in each successive token.
+That's super convenient, because it allows you to simply use successive `fscanf()` calls to grab every token in the file.

 For instance, here's how I've handled the first two lines of the state file: